UModeler/UModeler.github.io/_sources/index.rst.txt

       .. container:: descr

          :doc:`RemoveGroup/index`
-			Easy and Convinent ways of removing elements from a shape.
+			Easy and Convenient ways of removing elements from a shape.

       .. container:: descr